nmwsharp/polyscope-docs/py/source/features/screenshots.md

     Set the extension used when taking automatically-numbered screenshots, either with `screenshot()` or by clicking the GUI button.

     The extension should be `.png`, or `.jpg`.

+??? func "`#!python screenshot_to_buffer(transparent_bg=True, vertical_flip=True)`"

+    ##### screenshot to buffer

+    Take a screenshot of the current view and return it as a numpy array of (h,w,4).

+    The openGL buffer layout is vertically-flipped from the usual image convention in Python.
+The if `vertical_flip=True`, the buffer is flipped vertically before returning to match the usual convention.